supa2/Automaton/The-player-machine.md

 Modifies the speed of the pattern, value is a percentage.
 At speed( 100 ) - the default - everything plays at the speed specified in the pattern array, at 50 everything plays at half speed, at 300 everything plays at triple speed, etc...

-The example below displays a pulsing led pattern on pins 4..9 defined by a bitmapped pattern.
+The example below displays a pulsing led pattern on pins 4..9 defined by a bitmapped player pattern.
 The speed of the display can be controlled with a potmeter on pin A0 from 50% to 500% of the default pattern speed.

 ```c++
 #include <Automaton.h>